Trump’s sway over GOP tested as impeachment heads to Senate - The Boston Globe

 What seemed for some Democrats like an open-shut case that played out for the world on live television, as Trump encouraged a rally mob to “fight like hell" for his presidency, is running into a Republican Party that feels very differently.
 Not only are there legal concerns, but senators are wary of crossing the former president and his legions of followers who are their voters.
 Security remains tight at the Capitol.

-“I think the trial is stupid, I think it’s counterproductive,” said Sen. Marco Rubio, R-Fla..
-He said that "the first chance I get to vote to end this trial, I’ll do it” because he believes it would be bad for the country and further inflame partisan divisions.
+“I think the trial is stupid, I think it’s counterproductive,” said Senator Marco Rubio, Republican of Florida.
+He said that “the first chance I get to vote to end this trial, I’ll do it” because he believes it would be bad for the country and further inflame partisan divisions.

 Advertisement